weberBen/geogebra-solver/README.md

 MIT

-## Author
+## Disclaimer

-Created with Claude Code
+Used with Claude Code 2.0.42